MDOC Response and Information on coronavirus (COVID-19)

 The department will monitor the situation to determine when visits will be restored.

-During the period without visits, the department worked with GTL and JPay to provide enhanced services for prisoners to communicate with family and friends.
-GTL has offered two free, five-minute phone calls each week and JPay is offering two free stamps per week.
-Both these measures began Tuesday, March 17.
+During the period without visits, the department is working with GTL and JPay to provide enhanced services for prisoners to communicate with family and friends.

-For staff working in the facilities, all will be asked a series of screening questions and will have their temperature checked before being allowed entrance into the prison.
+In addition, all staff working at facilities are being asked a series of screening questions and have their temperature checked before being allowed entrance into a facility.
 For those with a temperature above 100.4, they will not be allowed to work.

 A press release on visiting restrictions was sent out statewide on March 13.
 You can find a full version of that release here.

 The MDOC, like many other large organizations, is taking steps to protect staff, family members, prisoners and visitors by suspending or postponing large-scale events.
 Postponed events have included the March 16 Lansing recruitment open house, the March 20 Corrections Officer Academy graduation and the March 27 Wayne County Returning Citizen Job Fair.

 The May 5 Employee Appreciation Banquet and Warden’s Meeting has also been cancelled.

 The Employee Recreation Day event scheduled for June at the Royal Scot in Lansing and the Employee Recreation Day event scheduled for September in Brimley have been cancelled as we continue to focus on precautions to protect the health and well-being of staff.

 Most training, other than firearms re-qualification, has been postponed.

 The department’s corrections officer training academies will now be starting again with social distancing measures and enhanced cleaning and sanitizing efforts in place.